ibm-cloud-docs/vmware/installing-vmware-vsphere-esxi-remote-console-and-virtual-media.md

 ## Connecting to IPMI
 {: #connecting-ipmi}

-1. Upload the VMware ISO to the virtual server instance that is specified in Requirements (The virtual server instance needs public web access.)
+1. Upload the VMware ISO to the virtual server instance that is specified in Requirements.
+The virtual server instance needs public web access.
 2. Gather the IPMI address and login information from the customer portal.
 3. Select **Devices** > **Device List** > **[Server]** > and **Remote Management** tab.
 4. Remote desktop (RDP) or Remote X into to the virtual server instance that is storing the ESXi image.
 5. Open a web browser in the RDP session and enter the IPMI address that you collected in Step 2.
 6. Log in to the IPMI console with the credentials that are also found in Step 2 (typically root).
 * Make a note of your IPMI user access level.
 It might be Administrator.
 You might experience a problem when you mount your remote storage if it is set to **Operator**.
-File a support ticket to elevate your IPMI credentials if you cannot mount media.
+Open a support case to elevate your IPMI credentials if you cannot mount media.
 7. Confirm that you are on the home login page and click **Remote Control** > **Console Redirection** > **Launch Console**.

 ## Attaching ISO